- How Often Should I Check My Insurance Policies?

-Here are five questions to answer and check-off your life insurance list as you enter 2012:
+Here are five questions to answer and check-off your life insurance review list as you enter 2017:

 #1: Did your responsibilities change?
 Michael Barry, spokesperson for Insurance Information Institute, says you may want more life insurance if you add another child to the family, get married or if high college tuition bills are in your child’s future.
 Also, sometimes it is better to get additional term life insurance to supplement the group life insurance policy you may have at work.
 If your kids are now living on their own you will want to review—not cancel—your life insurance to ensure you have enough for estate planning purposes, advises Debra Newman, chairperson for the LIFE Foundation.